 Standard For Review in Bid Protest Appeal

-When you appeal a bid protest decision, the Federal Circuit Court of Appeals reviews the case de novo.
+When you appeal a bid protest decision, the US Court of Appeals for the Federal Circuit reviews the case de novo.
 This means that it considers the legal issues on a very different standard.
 Appellants have to show that the Judge at the Court of Federal Claims committed some level of error.
 In a bid protest appeal, the appeals court looks to see whether the agency’s action was arbitrary and capricious, abuse of discretion, or somehow not in accordance with law and, if so, whether the error is prejudicial to the protestor.
 See 28 USC 1491(b)(4)

 - The US Court of Appeals for the Federal Circuit adopts a very high differential approach to the arbitrary and capricious standard in a bid protest.

 - The Court also realizes that contracting offers have a broad range of discretion during the procurement process.

 - The burden of proof is higher when challenging the contracting officer’s decision in negotiated / best value procurement.